National History Day

-National History Day is a non-profit organization in College Park, Maryland that operates an annual project-based contest for students in grades 6-12.
-It has affiliates in all fifty states, Washington, D.C., Puerto Rico, Guam, American Samoa, South Korea, China, South Asia, and Central America.
+National History Day (NHD) is a non-profit which aims to "improve the teaching and learning of history."
+Its flagship event is an annual competition in which students in grades 6-12 develop presentations about topics in history that interest them.
+NHD has affiliates in all fifty states, Washington, D.C., Puerto Rico, Guam, American Samoa, South Korea, China, South Asia, and Central America.
 It started as a local program in Cleveland, Ohio, headed by Dr. David Van Tassel, a history professor at Case Western Reserve University.
 It grew from 129 students in 1974 to over 500,000 students in 48 states in 1991, and 700,000 students and 40,000 teachers in 2001.
-Today more than half a million students enter through local contests.
-They construct entries as an individual or a group in one of five categories: Documentary, Exhibit, Paper, Performance, or Website.
-Students then compete in a series of regional contests with top entries advancing to state/affiliate contests.
-The top two entries in each category and division are invited to compete at the National Contest.
+Today, more than half a million students enter through local contests.
+They construct entries as an individual or a group in one of five categories: documentary, exhibit board, paper, performance, or website.
+Students then compete in a series of regional contests with top three entries advancing to affiliate, then state contests.
+At state contests, the top two entries in each category and division are invited to compete at the National History Day contest.
+State winners then go to Maryland for a final competition, held in June for a monetary award.

+In 2025, the Trump administration cut grants provided by the National Endowment for the Humanities that funded NHD.

 History

 National History Day started in Cleveland, Ohio in 1974.
-Members of the History Department at Case Western Reserve University developed the initial idea for a history contest akin to Science Fair.
+Members of the History Department at Case Western Reserve University developed the initial idea for a history contest akin to a Science Fair.
 In 1978, they incorporated the project and hired Lois Scharf as executive director.
 She worked to raise grant funds and recruit state historical organizations to join the program.
 She served until 1992.
 Students gathered on campus to devote one day to history calling it "National History Day."
 Over the next few years, the contest expanded throughout Ohio and into surrounding Midwestern states.
 By 1980, with the help of the National Endowment for the Humanities, National History Day had grown into a national non-profit organization.
-In 1992 National History Day moved its headquarters from Cleveland to the Washington, D.C., area.
+In 1992 National History Day moved its headquarters from Cleveland to College Park, Maryland in the Washington, D.C., area.
 National History Day now runs multiple educational programs but the National Contest is still the largest of these.
-The national finals take place each June during a week-long event held at the University of Maryland, College Park.

 Annual theme

 The annual theme frames students’ research within a historical theme.
 It is chosen for its broad application to world, national, or state history and its relevance to ancient history or the recent past.
 Themes are rotated each year and prior themes can be used after approximately twelve years.
+For example, the 2024 theme was "Turning Points in History."
+Projects are judged in part on their connection to the annual theme.

+As of 2026, the theme for NHD is Revolution, Reaction, Reform in History.